 Generic drugs have similar effects as original drugs and pharmacies have the obligation to offer the cheaper generic drug option to the customers.
 Then why are the generic drugs cheaper than the original drugs?
 The answer is competition.

 Due to the high development investments, it is justified to allow patent protection to new medicines.
 After the patent protections expire, it is possible to develop biologically equivalent drugs, i.e. generic drugs, in addition to the original drugs.
-This kind of openness equals to competition, which again leads to a lower price.
+This kind of openness equals competition, which again leads to a lower price.

-According to the law in Finland, it has been possible to substitute the recipe drugs with the generic drugs since 2003.
+According to the law in Finland, it has been possible to substitute the recipe drugs with generic drugs since 2003.
 This has given the customers a chance to enjoy the lower price of the drugs.
-When it comes to the competitive tendering, it seems that the competition legislation of the software industry still seems to be stuck somewhere in the 90's.
-Therefore, it can be extremely challenging to understand in a wider picture what actually is the most cost-effective option.
+When it comes to competitive tendering, it seems that the competition legislation of the software industry still seems to be stuck somewhere in the '90s.
+Therefore, it can be extremely challenging to understand in a wider picture of what actually is the most cost-effective option.
 Unfortunately, the cheapest purchase price does not yet guarantee anything.

 Do you think a law initiative regarding the open source usage in the public sector should be placed?
 Join the discussion in Twitter @valamis

 Martin von Willebrand, Chairman, COSS (Centre for Open Systems and Solutions) and a partner, HH Partners Attorneys-at-law.